LayerXcom/lx-sonic/README.md

 ```

 ## Acknowledgements
-Original implementation is [sonic crate](https://github.com/ebfull/sonic), developed by [Sean Bowe](https://github.com/ebfull).
+Original implementation for paper is in [sonic crate](https://github.com/ebfull/sonic), developed by [Sean Bowe](https://github.com/ebfull).
 This implementation have been adapted from it.